top of page

 Where he would’ve learned the classics of the day.

-He married an older woman,
+Kuhelii +: Will married an older woman,

-When he was eighteen years of age,
+Vivianna When he was eighteen years of age,

-They had a daughter, and then had twins,
+They had kids, a daughter, then twins,

-Scholars refer to “The Lost Years,”
+Kuheli + Scholars refer to “The Lost Years,”

-Between 1585 and ’92,
+Chloe Between 1585 and ’92,

 But it’s hard to know which one is true.